lvphj/epydemiology/README.md

-# epydemiology
+# ePydemiology
 Library of python code for epidemiologists – eventually.

-The epydemiology package can be installed using:
+The ePydemiology package can be installed using:
 ```python
 pip install epydemiology as epy
 ```